top of page

 image5 (3).jpeg

-The Toddler Room can hold up to 10 children.
+The Toddler Room currently has 9 children.
 The ratio in this room is 1 adult to 5 toddlers.
-The lead teacher is Christine Hafele.
-They have circle time every day and follow a developmentally appropriate lesson plan from Creative Curriculum for Toddlers designed to meet their individual needs prepared by their lead teacher.
-We can accommodate 12 toddlers.
+They have circle time every day and follow a developmentally appropriate lesson plan from Bright Wheel curriculum for Toddlers.
+It is specifically designed to meet their individual needs performed by their lead teacher Ashley Hanstine.
+We can accommodate 10 toddlers.

 image9 (3).jpeg